wballard/react/README.md

 # React #
-React lets you turn JavaScript objects into reactive data.

-React is a jQuery plugin that allows you to use aspect oriented programming techniques to **react** to data changes of JavaScript objects.
-This lets you do event driven programming on pure objects, similar to the DOM, creating **reactive data**.
+React lets you turn JavaScript objects into reactive data with events `'before'` and `'after'` property sets and array mutations.
+These events bubble up a JavaScript object much like the DOM, so you can hook to the root of a plain data object and do event driven programming, creating *reactive objects*.

 React works without base classes or changes to the JavaScript object model, in the simplest case you simply hook up to any object variable,